 Environmental Protection Agency (EPA).

-The Environmental Protection Agency (EPA) has submitted an information collection request (ICR), “Part 70 State Operating Permit Program (Renewal)” (EPA ICR No. 1587.13, OMB Control No. 2060-0243) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.).
-This is a proposed extension of the ICR, which is currently approved through October 31, 2015.
-Public comments were previously requested via the Federal Register on May 8, 2015.
-This notice allows for an additional 30 days for public comments.
-This ICR renewal covers state, local and tribal (state) air quality operating permitting programs under 40 CFR part 70, as authorized under Title V of the Clean Air Act (CAA or Act) for the period of November 1, 2015, through October 31, 2018.
-A fuller description of the ICR is given below, including its estimated burden and cost to the public.
+The Environmental Protection Agency (EPA) is planning to submit an information collection request (ICR), “Part 70 State Operating Permit Program (Renewal)” (EPA ICR No. 1587.14, OMB Control No. 2060.0243) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
+Before doing so, the EPA is soliciting public comments on specific aspects of the proposed information collection as described below.
+This is a proposed extension of the ICR, which is currently approved through March 31, 2019.
 An agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

 Start Further Info

 Dylan C. Mataway-Novak, Air Quality Policy Division, Office of Air Quality Planning and Standards, C504-05, U.S. Environmental Protection Agency, Research Triangle Park, NC; telephone number: (919) 541-5795; fax number: (919) 541-5509; email address: firstname.lastname@example.org.

 End Further Info

 Start Supplemental Information